Scroll down for more information on the above resources.

 b) Industry mindset / practice – designers’ lack of understanding on downstream maintenance strategies, developers’ focus on market appeal, and limited upfront capital.

 i.
-Cost savings– A significant portion of a building’s total costs is attributed to the operation and maintenance needs over the building’s lifespan.
-Through DfM, the design of a building is optimised for cost-effective, labour efficient, and smarter (tech-enabled) maintenance regimes in the long run.
+Cost savings – A significant portion of a building’s total costs is attributed to the operation and maintenance needs over the building’s lifespan.
+Through DfM, the design of a building is optimised for cost-effective, labour efficient, and smarter (tech-enabled) maintenance regimes over its lifespan.

 ii.
-Holistic sustainability –Systematically considering maintainability outcomes during design will minimise lifecycle costs (economic aspect) and manpower demand (social aspect) arising from inefficient designs.
-This is in addition to the environment aspect (Green Mark).
+Holistic sustainability (triple bottomline) – Linking maintenance goals and desired outcomes systematically to the design process minimises lifecycle costs (economic aspect) and manpower demand (social aspect) arising from inefficient designs.
+This is in addition to the environment aspect - reduction in operation energy and embodied carbon.
 Hence, DfM helps to address the triple bottom line of sustainability more effectively.

 Building Owners and Maintenance Workers